What's New in DataMapper 2.0

 ->get();

-// Posts are already loaded - no extra queries!
+// Posts are already loaded for this result set.

 foreach ($users as $user) {